haskell-effectful/effectful/README.md

 The effect system and its effects are split among several libraries:

-- The `effectful-core` library contains the main machinery of the effect system itself and a few basic effects.
-  It aims for a small dependency footprint and provides the building blocks for more advanced effects.
+- The `effectful-core` library contains the main machinery of the effect system itself and basic effects.
+It aims for a small dependency footprint and provides building blocks for more advanced effects.

-- _TBD_ `effectful-resource`, `effectful-process`, ...

-- Finally, the `effectful` library which comes with 'batteries included'.
-It is build on top of the other libraries and re-exports the functionality of those.
+- The `effectful` library re-exports public modules of `effectful-core` and in addition provides functionality of the `unliftio` package divided into appropriate effects.

 ## Example